GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Eckert IV and VI projections, presented by the German cartographer
-Max Eckert-Greiffendorff in 1906, are pseudocylindrical equal-area
+Max Eckert-Greiffendorff in 1906, are pseudo-cylindrical equal-area
 projections.
 Central meridian and all parallels are straight lines;
 other meridians are equally spaced elliptical arcs (IV) or sinusoids
 (VI).
 The scale is true along latitudes 40º30' (IV) and 49º16' (VI).
 Their